Brain Damaged Child

 Poor lighting can render a building entrance, stairway, and even a parking lot a dangerous place to be.
 Darkness hides unsafe conditions on a property which can lead to tragic slip and fall accidents.
 What’s more, criminals often use unlit areas to hide as they await their victims.

-Our team of experienced Premises Accidents lawyers at Dansker & Aspromonte have represented many clients who have been injured in assaults and accidents as a result of inadequate lighting.
+Our team of experienced premises accidents lawyers at Dansker & Aspromonte Associates LLP have represented many clients who have been injured in assaults and accidents as a result of inadequate lighting.
 With 35 years of experience, we have recovered hundreds of millions of dollars’ compensation throughout New York.

 It is up to property owners throughout New York and Long Island to ensure they provide a safe environment for people who visit their premises.
 It is the owner’s duty to perform regular inspections and undertake repairs and maintenance or, at least, warn others about unsafe conditions like poor lighting.

 If you or someone you know has been hurt in a fall that was the result of inadequate lighting on another person’s property, you may be able to claim for your injuries and suffering.
 Our personal injury lawyers will carefully evaluate the facts and help you seek claims for damages.
-We will also establish who is liable for your accident – the property’s owner or another party.
+We will also establish who is liable for the accident—the property’s owner or another party.

 For a free legal consultation with a inadequate lighting lawyer serving New York, call (646) 692-0204